avivbeeri/fang/grammar.md

 It's weakly and statically typed, imperative and procedural.

 ## Data types:
-Fang supports the following atomic types: void (function results only), ptr, bool, uint8, uint16, int8, int16, string, char.
+Fang supports the following atomic types: void (function results only), bool, u8, u16, i8, i16, string.
+Char and pointers are aliases for the atomic types.
 Fang also allows for the creation of composite datatypes.
 Arrays of types will be supported.